DeveloperSanta/Configuring-Git-Notes/README.md

 The first time you attempt to make a commit, you might encounter an error that says `Author identity unknown *** Please tell me who you are.`.

-To fix this, run the following commands (and update them with your username and email):
+To fix this, run the following commands (and update them with your username and email address):

 ```bash
 git config --global user.email "you@example.com"